Dev-Rishav/Banking_System/README.md

 # Banking_System
-This project will be on MERN Stack mainly focusing on RDBMS
+This project will be on MERN Stack mainly focusing on Databases and their uses